 Conclusion

 Python is one of the most widely used programming languages of the current decade.
-The ease of use it facilitates while reducing complexities in coding has provided it with an edge over other contemporary programming languages.Â
+Its ease of use and ability to simplify complex coding tasks give it an edge over other contemporary languages.

 If you are interested in gaining more knowledge on Python’s building blocks, we recommend joining upGrad’s Data Science Program from IIIT Bangalore.
 The 18-month course comprises 500+ hours of content, 60+ case studies and projects, and global access to fantastic job opportunities.
-After completing this course, you can take on roles like Data Analyst, Data Scientist, Product Analyst, Machine Learning Engineer, Business Analyst.Â
+After completing this course, you can take on roles like Data Analyst, Data Scientist, Product Analyst, Machine Learning Engineer, Business Analyst.

 Get in touch with us today to enrol in the program!